KeltonElliott/my-zsh/README.md

 - **[Spotify](https://www.spotify.com/)**: A digital music service that gives you access to millions of songs.
 - **[iTerm2](https://iterm2.com/)**: iTerm2 is a replacement for Terminal and the successor to iTerm.

+## Font Installation

+- **[Cascadia Code Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/tag/v2.1.0)**: Cascadia Code is a purpose-built font for coding.
+The script downloads and installs the Nerd Font variant of Cascadia Code, which includes a variety of glyphs and icons to enhance the visual appeal of your terminal and editor.

+## How to Use the Font

+After the script installs the Cascadia Code Nerd Font, you need to manually set it as the default font in your terminal application.
+The process varies depending on the terminal you use, but generally, you can find font settings in the preferences section of your terminal app.

+### For iTerm2

+1. Open iTerm2.
+2. Go to iTerm2 > Preferences or press `Cmd + ,` to open the preferences panel.
+3. Navigate to the Profiles tab.
+4. Under the Text tab, find the Font section and click the Change Font button.
+5. Select `CaskaydiaCove Nerd Font` (the name might slightly vary) from the list and adjust the size to your liking.
+6. Click OK to apply the changes.

 ## Directories Created

 The script creates the following directories in the user's home folder: